 On current AS displays users can see 3D data without wearing any instruments, for example by using lenticular rasters [8].
-The lenticular screen is a molded plastic sheet that forms dozens of tiny lenses per inch.
-This raster operates as a beam splitter and ensures that the pixels displayed in each odd column are seen with the left eye, while the pixels displayed in each even column are seen with the right eye.
-If the viewer positions her head in certain viewing positions, she sees a different image with each eye resulting in a stereo image.
-When leaving a sweet spot to a neighboring position, the stereo half images have to be swapped in order to maintain the stereoscopic effect.
+The lenticular screen is a plastic sheet molded to have the form of dozens of tiny lenses per inch.
+This raster operates as a beam splitter and ensures that the pixels displayed in each odd column are seen by the user's left eye, while the pixels displayed in each even column are perceived with the right eye.
+If the viewer positions her head in certain viewing positions, she perceives a different image with each eye giving a stereo image.
+To support multiple users there are up to eight different neighbouring sweet spots where users perceive stereoscopic images correctly.
+When a user leaves a sweet spot slightly to one side, the stereo half images for this user have to be swapped in order to maintain the stereoscopic effect.
+When the user further moves to the same side, she gets into the next sweet spot and views from the perspective of the neighbouring region.

 Fig. 1.
 3D user interface setup includes (A) an AS display, (B) traditional mouse and keyboard, and (C) stereo-based camera setup.
 (D) The user applies gestures in order to perform 3D manipulations of a 3D scene.
-Due to the lenticular sheet the user perceives a stereoscopic image of the virtual scene displayed in 3D Studio Max.

 The separation of the stereo half images influences viewing of monoscopic content in such a way that the most essential elements of the GUI are distorted.
 Therefore, we have implemented a software framework (see Section 5), which provides full control over the GUI of the OS.
 Thus, any region or object can be displayed either mono- or stereoscopically.
 Furthermore, we are able to catch the entire content of any 3D graphics application based on OpenGL or DirectX.
-Our framework allows to change the corresponding function calls in order to modify the visualization.
+Our framework allows changing the corresponding function calls such that visualization can be changed arbitrarily.
 The interaction performed in our setup is primarily based on mouse and keyboard (see Figure 1).
 However, we have extended these devices with more natural interfaces.

-3.2 Stereo-Based Trackingsystem
+3.2 Stereo-based Tracking System

 AS displays can be equipped with eyes or head tracking systems to automatically adjust the two displayed images and the corresponding raster.
 Thus, the user perceives a stereo image in a larger region.
 Vision-based trackers enable non-intrusive, markerless computer vision based modules for HCI.
 When using computer vision techniques several features can be tracked, e.g., the eyes for head tracking, but it is also possible to track fingers in order to interpret simple as well as intuitive gestures in 3D.
 Pointing with the fingertip, for example, is an easy and natural way to select virtual objects.

-As depicted in Figure 1, we use a stereo-based camera setup consisting of two USB cameras each having a resolution of 640×480 pixels.
-They are attached to the top of the AS display in order to track the position and orientation of certain objects.
-Due to the known arrangement of the cameras, the pose of geometric objects, e.g., user's hands, can be reconstructed by 3D reprojection.
-Besides pointing actions, even some simple gestures signaling stop, start, left and right can be recognized.
+As depicted in Figure 1 we use a stereo-based camera setup consisting of two USB cameras each having a resolution of 640 × 480 pixels.
+They are attached on the top of the AS display in order to track the position and orientation of certain objects.
+Due to the known arrangement of the cameras, the pose of geometric objects, e.g., user's hands can be reconstructed by 3D reprojection.
+Besides pointing actions, some simple gestures signalling stop, start, left and right can even be recognized.
 These gesture input events can be used to perform 3D manipulations, e.g., to rotate or translate virtual objects (see Figure 1).
+Furthermore, when different coloured fingertips are used even multiple fingers can be distinguished (see Figure 3 (right)).

-4 3D User Interface Concepts
+4. Collaborative 3D User Interface Concepts